scottyschup/ruby-curriculum/w1d1/data-structures/array.md

 [Towers of Hanoi](http://en.wikipedia.org/wiki/Towers_of_hanoi) game.

 Keep three arrays, which represents the piles of discs.
 Pick a representation of the discs to store in the arrays; maybe just a number representing their size.
+Don't worry too much about making the user inteface pretty.

 In a loop, prompt the user (using [gets](http://andreacfm.com/2011/06/11/learning-ruby-gets-and-chomp/))